 2. Have a pet first-aid kit

-Find out what your cat’s first-aid kit should have in it (the Red Cross has a good list here) and make sure you put it together.
+Find out what your cat’s first-aid kit should have in it (the Red Cross has a good list here, and Catster has one here) and make sure you put it together.
 You can buy the items one by one and put them in a bag or toolbox, or you can buy a pre-made first-aid kit and customize it as needed.

 3. Have emergency phone numbers on hand

 If you have a cell phone, program the numbers of your regular vet and the nearest animal emergency clinic into your contact list.
 If you use a landline at home, be sure to post those numbers near your phone.

 4. Know how to get to the nearest emergency vet

 Find out where the emergency clinic is located and practice driving there at different times of day.
 This will give you an idea how long it takes to get there and where those tricky turns are -- emergencies always seem to happen at night, and every landmark looks different in the dark.
 Alternately, if you have a GPS, program the clinic’s address into your GPS device ahead of time.

 5. Keep your cat’s vet records handy

 If your cat has to go to the emergency clinic, up-to-date health information about your feline friend will be a huge help to the staff.
 If your cat’s carrier has a pocket in it, put her records there; if not, tape an envelope onto the carrier to store the information.

 6. Get pet health insurance